vindk8d/agent-tobi-rag/pm/features/rag-agent/prd-salesperson-copilot-rag.md

 4. **Error Recovery:** What should be the retry policy for failed document processing attempts?
 5. **Performance Monitoring:** What specific LangSmith metrics should trigger alerts for system administrators?
 6. **Document Versioning:** How should the system handle updates to uploaded documents?
 7. **Telegram Bot Security:** What measures should be implemented to prevent unauthorized access to the bot?
-8. **CRM Data Access Control:** How should the system handle role-based access to sensitive CRM data (e.g., sales performance, customer contact information)?